February 18 book club via Zoom

-The Meyersville Church Book Club will meet on Tuesday, July 14 as a Zoom meeting again.
+The Meyersville Church Book Club will meet on Tuesday, February 18 as a Zoom meeting again.
 If you are not on the book club email list, please leave a message at the church and you will be included in the Zoom meeting.
-We will be discussing Educated by Tara Westover.
+We will be discussing Nothing to See Here by Kevin Wilson.
 Since libraries are closed, please find the book on library audio or text download, Kindle, or buy it (perhaps used) on Amazon.

 “Lillian and Madison were unlikely roommates and yet inseparable friends at their elite boarding school.
 But then Lillian had to leave the school unexpectedly in the wake of a scandal and they’ve barely spoken since.
 Then Lillian gets a letter from Madison pleading for her help.

 Madison’s twin stepkids are moving in with her family and she wants Lillian to be their caretaker.
 However, there’s a catch: the twins spontaneously combust when they get agitated, flames igniting from their skin in a startling but beautiful way.
 Lillian is convinced Madison is pulling her leg, but it’s the truth.